Skip to content

 yourchosenname is a filler for any name you choose to call this TopicIdentifier.
 You can then use that name inside your pf! function.

-_type is one the main interests for Minot when querying.
-It matches the given type to the message at the current cursor position. _type is one of "Cloud", "Imu" or "Any".
-They can easily be extended to more messages as needed.
-A type is necessary as soon as you want to publish messages outside of ROS2 installations.
+The field _type is of special interest for Minot when querying.
+It matches the given type to the message at the current cursor position. _type currently can be one of Cloud, Imu or Any.
+They can easily be extended to more messages as needed in the source code.
+A type is necessary when you want to publish messages outside of ROS2 installations.

 Cloud relates to sensor_msgs/msg/PointCloud2 and Imu to sensor_msgs/msg/Imu.
 Any will match every message.
-In the installation, this behaviour is defined as with or without any-type.
+In the installation section, this behaviour is defined as with or without any-type.
 By specifying an exisiting type, Minot can use it outside of ROS2 land.
-For example in ROS1 or the the Native Pub/Sub library.
+For example in ROS1 or the Native Pub/Sub library.

-_topic allows for more detailed message matching.
+Specifying _topic allows for more detailed message matching.
 When you got multiple Imu topics in your Bagfile, this parameter becomes essential.

 Multiple Types and QoS per Topic